LucaLovagnini/T4R/README.md

 ![](T4Rdemo.gif)

-In T4R, Things can be a combination of any of:
+In T4R, Things can be any combination of:

 * Texts
 * Colors